FalkAlexander/traffy/README.md

 ![](https://i.imgur.com/IVYH25L.png)

 # Traffy - Dormitory Network Management
-Traffy is a all-in-one management suite for the regulation of dormitory networks with a focus on ease of usibility for its users.
+Traffy is an all-in-one management suite for the regulation of dormitory networks with the focus on ease of usibility for its users.
 It is specialized in dealing with huge amounts of users/tenants.
 It was initially developed for the student dormitory in Görlitz.

 ## Feature Overview
 * 👨‍👩‍👧‍👦️ Tenant database with master data management